CHILD INJURED IN HIGH CHAIR – DAYCARE NEGLIGENCE

-A recent study published in the journal Clinical Pediatrics examined the rate and causes of injuries to children who were placed in a high chair.
+A recent study published in the journal Clinical Pediatrics examined the rate and causes of injuries to children who were placed in a highchair.
 People expect that a child is secure and safe from falls and injuries while in a high chair at home or at the child’s daycare.
 However, the study showed that in the United States, a child is taken to the hospital as a result of high chair or booster seat related injury every hour, an average of 9,400 injuries per year.
-Minnesota is no exception to this problem of injury at home or a daycare, and our lawyers get several calls every year for a child injured at a daycare this way.
+Minnesota is no exception to this problem of a child injury at a daycare or home, and our lawyers get several calls every year for a child injured at a daycare this way.

-Most often, a child is injured in a high chair from falling, often because the child was climbing or standing in the chair.
+Most often, a child is injured in a highchair from falling, often because the child was climbing or standing in the chair – something the daycare may be responsible for because they should be watching the child at all times.
 However, in recent years, millions of high chairs and booster seats have been recalled because of safety concerns, either in their design or their manufacture.
-Frequently an injury to a child occurs because the safety restraints were not being used properly or the product was defective.
+Frequently, an injury to a child occurs because the safety restraints were not being used properly or the product was defective.
 The most serious injuries when a child is injured from falling out of a highchair are head injuries.
 The high chairs are most often set up in kitchens or dining rooms, which often have hard floors, and the fall occurs from a decent height.

-Nationwide, Children’s Hospital compiled a number of recommendations to help guide parents and daycare providers on how to avoid injuries and keep children safe in high chairs:
+Nationwide, Children’s Hospital compiled a number of recommendations to help guide parents and daycare providers on how to avoid injury and keep children safe in high chairs:

 - Always use the provided safety straps, and ensure the straps are working effectively and are firmly attached to the chair.

 - Make sure the chair is stable.
 If it has wheels, check that these are locked during use.